ybelsare/payconiq/README.txt

 4) Install AWS IAM Authenticator
 5) Install kubectl . (verify by using some kubectl commands)
 6) Add all of the above in $PATH
-7) setup your kubeconfig file by the command update-kubeconfig where terraform-eks-demo is the name of the  cluster. by default this file is in ~/.kube/config.
+7) VERY IMPORTANT :- setup your kubeconfig file by the command update-kubeconfig where terraform-eks-demo is the name of the  cluster. by default this file is in ~/.kube/config.

+   $ aws eks update-kubeconfig --name terraform-eks-demo

+   IT IS RECOMMENDED THAT YOU KEEP THE CONFIG FILE
+   IN THE DEFAULT FOLDER .
+IN CASE YOU DECIDE ON ANY OTHER FOLDER THEN YOU WILL NEED TO CHANGE THE provider.tf TO POINT TO YOUR CONFIG FILE .
+ALSO YOU WILL NEED TO RUN kubectl SPECIFYING YOUR CONFIG FILE

    Config file for this assignment is added in the github repository .
-Copy it in your ~/.kube folder

-   $ aws eks update-kubeconfig --name terraform-eks-demo

 # Steps
 Before starting verify that all pre requistes are met and all the tools are properly configured and operational
 1) Clone the above mentioned repository from the develop branch
 2) Navigate to the folder payconiq
+3) To change the cluster name modify the file variables.tf and set the  variable "cluster-name" to the cluster name you want
 # Create the eks cluster
 3) Navigate to the terraform-eks folder
 4) run the following commands